frozencemetery/mivehind.net/_posts/2017-04-30-Bodhi-and-quality-assurance.md

   badges (think achievements) for testing updates, as well as a weekly leaderboard.

-Choosing my words carefully, this leaderboard has killed the usefulness of Bodhi.
+Choosing my words carefully, I think this leaderboard has killed the usefulness of Bodhi.  (bowlofeggs points out that the existence of the leaderboard may not be the direct cause; we don't actually know the motivation of the people at the top.)
 The top five people on the leaderboard (and it only shows top five) have all submitted feedback on more than 1400 updates to the distro, across all branches.
 Looking somewhat arbitrarily at the person in the #3 spot, they've submitted almost 2000 feedback this week.
 If they spent 8 hours per day for five days a week doing nothing but testing, this would be nearly 50 updates per hour - a bit slower than an update per minute.
 If this were mostly failures of some kind, I could understand that - maybe they have an automated testing grid.
 But they aren't, and they don't.
 These five people are the names I *always* see submitting karma to my updates, and it's *always* positive.
 The only times I've in fact seen them submit non-positive updates were when dependencies were broken - which is automatically checked by Bodhi already.
 In the past three months of update submission (i.e. my last 12 submitted updates), I have received two useful pieces of feedback, and more than a third of those updates did not receive the requisite positive karma before time expired.

 So much of what makes distros have a unique flavor is tied up in unwritten policy, but it's important to look at the explicit policy as well, especially